 In this section we demonstrate the effect on standard errors when using the NOMCAR option with PROC SURVEYMEANS using the 2019 NIS.
-These concepts also apply to the NIS for data years 2011 and earlier.
+These concepts also apply to the KID for all data years.

 In SAS Example 1, we use the 2019 NIS and define the following three data elements: